cuongnh11/explorer-beta/README.md

-All claims, content, designs, algorithms, estimates, roadmaps, specifications, and performance measurements described in this project are done with the RENEC Foundation's ("SF") best efforts.
+All claims, content, designs, algorithms, estimates, roadmaps, specifications, and performance measurements described in this project are done with the RENEC Foundation's ("RF") best efforts.
 It is up to the reader to check and validate their accuracy and truthfulness.
 Furthermore nothing in this project constitutes a solicitation for investment.

-Any content produced by SF or developer resources that SF provides, are for educational and inspiration purposes only.
-SF does not encourage, induce or sanction the deployment, integration or use of any such applications (including the code comprising the RENEC blockchain protocol) in violation of applicable laws or regulations and hereby
+Any content produced by RF or developer resources that RF provides, are for educational and inspiration purposes only.
+RF does not encourage, induce or sanction the deployment, integration or use of any such applications (including the code comprising the RENEC blockchain protocol) in violation of applicable laws or regulations and hereby